praveenambati1233/Docker_Kubernetes/README_bck.md

 > CMD : The command line parameters passed will get replaced entirely.
 >ENTRYPOINT : The command line parameters will get appended.

-          EntryPoint is command instruction as in, we can specify the program that will be run when the container starts **usecase:**
+**usecase:**

 `$docker run ubuntu --image=ubuntu`